x-tag/x-tags-org/app/blog/2013-1-29-x-tag-rebirth.md

 </x-code-prism>
 ```

-And went with the spec version.
+And went something that is closer to the spec version.
+We are doing a little magic here to make your life easier.
+We also provide cool things like pseudos.

 ```
 <x-code-prism language="javascript">